-Film theorists have labelled Nolan’s films as puzzle films or mind-game films.
-Thomas Elsaesser points out that mind-game narratives play games with the mind on two levels, the first is with the minds of the characters in the story and the second is with audience’s perception and expectations.
+Film theorists have labeled Nolan’s films as puzzle films or mind-game films.
+Thomas Elsaesser points out that mind-game narratives play games with the mind on two levels, the first is with the minds of the characters in the story and the second is with the audience’s perception and expectations.

-Indeed, Nolan’s experimentation with flashbacks within flashbacks, backwards-forward storytelling and multiple points of view demonstrates the concern of someone with a great interest in testing new and refreshing ways of storytelling.
+Indeed, Nolan’s experimentation with flashbacks within flashbacks, backward-forward storytelling and multiple points of view demonstrate the concern of someone with a great interest in testing new and refreshing ways of storytelling.
 But he is not necessarily an isolated case study.